 - Be more efficient so there’s more time to do what you really want to do

-- Improve communication with supervisors, coworkers, and family
+- Improve communication with supervisors,

 - Create a stress-reducing nutrition and exercise plan for increased energy